[]

 Generating the Logo with Shapes in C# .NET Apps Example

-Example 2: Generating the MESCIUS Logo with Pixel-Point Logic
+Example 2: Generate the MESCIUS Logo with Path Geometry

-This example demonstrates how to construct a more complex SVG graphic using coordinate-based vector geometry.
+This example creates a more complex SVG graphic using coordinate-based vector geometry.

-To simplify the geometry, only the bottom half of the logo is defined directly.
-The top half is generated automatically by mirroring the bottom half across a horizontal axis.
+Instead of using multiple basic shapes, the MESCIUS logo is generated as a single SVG path.
+To simplify the geometry, the bottom half of the logo is defined manually, and the top half is generated by mirroring those points across a horizontal axis.

 public static void CreateMesciusLogoSvg()